nslonge/lmg_dss/README.md

   - `rgx`: regular expression search
   - `ds`: document similarity
   - `pd`: plagiarism detection
 - <document>: text document to search
 - <search_term> phrase to search for

 Example:

-`./LMG bm whit.txt grass`: use the Boyer-Moore algorithm to search whit.txt for the word grass
+Use the Boyer-Moore algorithm to search whit.txt for the word "grass":

+`./LMG bm whit.txt grass`

 # Running the Regular Expression Search